Atwater Kent Laboratories, 303

 - DR XIH.
 DIRECTED RESEARCH/GRADUATE

 - ECE 2029.
-INTRO TO DIGITAL CIRCT DESIGN
+INTRODUCTION TO DIGITAL CIRCUIT DESIGN

 - ECE 3829.
 ADVANCED DIGITAL SYSTEM DESIGN WITH FPGAS